mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 *Al-Mumti’* largely focuses on istidlal and niqash, *al-Insaf* on naql of the madhab, *al-Shafi* on adillah, while *al-Mubdi’* strikes a balance between istidlal and naql.
 Both *al-Insaf* and *al-Sharh al-Kabir* were influential on later scholars for istidlal of the madhab.
 Together, these books provide a balance between studying khilaf ‘ali, which widens ones perspective, and khilaf nazil, which deepens one’s understanding of each far’ and the subtitles of ta’lil.
 It is impossible, with some semblance of objectivity, to delve into works of istidlalat and khilaf 'ali and come out still holding to all of the madhab’s relied-upon positions.
 However, doing this will increase one’s respect for the genius of the madhab’s imams and their overall approach.

+- Al-Muharrar by Majd al-Din b.
+Taymiyyah

+Read it with *Al-Nukat wa'l-Fawa'id* by Ibn Muflih, *Hashiyat Ibn Qundus*, *Hashiyat Ibn Nasrullah*, and *Sharh al-Muharrar* by Ibn 'Abd al-Haqq.

 - *Al-Furu* by Shams al-Din b.
 Muflih

-It should be read with *Tashih al-Furu* by 'Ala al-Din al-Mardawi and *Hashiyat Ibn Qundus*
+It should be read with *Tashih al-Furu* by 'Ala al-Din al-Mardawi, *Hashiyat Ibn Qundus*, and *Hashiyat Ibn Nasrullah*.

 ## Shafi'i Madhhab